DG 307

-Overview
+History

 Bass guitarist Milan Hlavsa and poet Pavel Zajíček launched DG 307 in 1973, taking the name from a psychiatric diagnosis that allowed young men to obtain a blue booklet and thus avoid compulsory military service.
 Together with the Plastic People of the Universe, a band Hlavsa had also been a member of, DG 307, among other underground ensembles, was a target of persecution by the communist regime.
 The repression climaxed in 1976, when Zajíček was arrested and imprisoned for a year, allegedly for disorderly conduct.
 After his release, only two DG 307 concerts took place, in 1979.
 In 1980, Zajíček emigrated and the group went on indefinite hiatus.
 The Velvet Revolution in 1989 made it possible for Zajíček to return to his homeland, at which point he reestablished the band and became its lead singer.
 Since 2016, the group has been inactive due to Zajíček's health.

 The only permanent member of DG 307 throughout its existence was Pavel Zajíček.
 The group had a rotating membership of musicians that at various times included Josef Janíček, Jan Sahara Hedl, and Eva Turnová.